Intevation/intelmq-fody/docs/DesignConsiderations.md

 in different organisations is rare, so 2.'s potential drawback can be neglected.
 Or it could be the other way round.

+Lacking better information to decide, we could chose any of the two ways.
+And thus implement the second way because we estimate it is the easiest mental model and the least work to implement.

 #### Contacts Editing: a single commit request